-In this post I suggest five podcasts to listen to and educate yourself in a broad way while keeping your sanity and remaining (or regaining) hope for the future.
-I also suggest it is highly important that you come out of your world of facebook feeds and snippet journalism if you are in such a box.
-This may sound provocative, and perhaps it is, but there are good reasons for it.
+Five podcasts to listen to and educate yourself in a broad way while keeping your sanity and remaining (or regaining) hope for the future.
+There are some good reasons to come out of the world of facebook feeds and snippet journalism, and the podcasts suggested here is one way out.

 The last decade has seen a formidable demise of many, if not most public news channels.
 Not only is this sad, but its also a threat to all democratic societies due to their dependency on independent news agencies.
 In Sweden I would say we have little left of quality journalism.